-The Company was named in an action involving one of the vendors of the Obuasi Property relating to such vendor's corporate history and founding shareholders and the ownership of the lands covered by the Kyereboso #2 and Kyereboso #3 prospecting licences.
-The action is the subject of a pre-trial motion and has not yet proceeded to trial.
-An interlocutory injunction had been granted preventing all parties from selling any interest in the property pending final determination of the matter.
-Pelangio has appealed against this ruling and such appeal is yet to be determined.
+In 2009 the Company was named in an action involving one of the vendors of the Obuasi Property relating to such vendor's corporate history and founding shareholders and the ownership of the lands covered by the Kyereboso #2 and Kyereboso #3 prospecting licenses.

-On July 11, 2023, the Company announced that settlement agreements have been reached to resolve all outstanding litigations with respect to an action commenced in 2009 in the Ghana High Court involving the vendor of two of the four prospecting licenses comprising Pelangio's Obuasi property.
-The two prospecting licenses involved in the litigation and referenced as Kyereboso 2 License and Kyereboso 3 License.
+On July 11, 2023, the Company announced that it had entered into a settlement agreement drafted to resolve all outstanding litigation with respect to an action commenced in 2009 in the Ghana High Court involving the vendor of two of the four prospecting licenses comprising Pelangio's Obuasi property (the "Settlement Agreement").
+The two prospecting licenses involved in the litigation were referenced as the Kyereboso 2 and the Kyereboso 3.

-On July 21, 2023, the Ghana High Court issued a court judgement accepting of the settlement agreement.
-The judgement now formally resolves the long outstanding legal claim against Pelangio.
+On July 21, 2023, the Ghana High Court issued a court judgment accepting the terms of the Settlement Agreement.
+The judgment now formally resolves the long outstanding legal claim against Pelangio.